Day or Night, Police and EMS Sirens Fill the Air

 If you monitor social media platforms like Twitter or Facebook, you’ll see multiple local crashes being reported by the news media, every day.
 There are days when there’ll be up to 6 crashes in a single morning rush hour, from a serious roll-over on the Interstate to a collision of commuters on a quiet street like McGregor Boulevard.

 If we all used a little more common sense, followed the speed limit and other traffic laws and stopped driving so distracted, we could do a lot to silence some of the sirens we all hear too frequently.
 Driver error is the leading cause of car, motorcycle and trucking accidents.
 It’s very similar to the adage about guns; guns don’t kill people, people do.

 Well, cars don’t kill people – drivers do.

-Goldberg Noone, LLC, is a personal injury law firm based in downtown Fort Myers, Florida.
+Goldberg Noone Abraham, is a personal injury law firm based in downtown Fort Myers, Florida.
 We help people who have suffered a serious injury because of someone else’s carelessness, negligence or just plain bad decisions.

 If you or someone you care about has been involved in a crash, we’re always available to answer your questions free of charge.
 Even if you don’t hire our firm, you can always get the answers and information you need in order to begin to put your life back together.
 You can speak to an attorney by calling 239-461-5508, or just complete this simple form and we’ll reach out to you immediately.